-- Belichick has an amazing talent for seeing A-players like no other coach or GM and recruits exceptional people that others miss (others under-value them or don’t know how to value them well and end up ignoring and losing them to Belichick)
+- Belichick has a unique talent for seeing A-players like no other coach or GM and recruits exceptional people that others miss (others under-value them or don’t know how to value them well and end up ignoring and losing them to Belichick)

-- He therefore wins in 2 ways: a) he consistently gets amazingly talented players whereas other teams incorrectly (and narrow-mindedly) believe such talent is not available and b) he gets them more affordably because other teams are not grabbing them and paying them top dollar (this is a huge ROI and makes Belichick consistently beat the competition)
+- b) he gets them more affordably because other teams are not recruiting them and paying them top dollar (this is a huge ROI and makes Belichick consistently beat the competition)

-- Belichick created a “system” within which such players become their best selves and this system works incredibly effectively especially for those talented people
+Belichick created a “system” within which good players become their best selves and this system works incredibly effectively especially for those talented people